 ABOUT

-I work exclusively in black and white oil pastel applied with brush and rubbed into surface.
+I work almost exclusively in black and white oil pastel applied with brush and rubbed into surface.
 This material constraint eliminates chromatic information, focusing vocabulary entirely on pattern, texture, density, and tonal variation.
-The process begins with gestural mark-making, followed by extended periods of extreme magnification where I physically approach the surface until haptic vision overtakes optical distance.
+My process centers on outlining rather than invention.
+I position myself centimeters from the surface, discovering and defining details already embedded in accumulated marks.
+I then spend extended periods of extreme magnification where I physically approach the surface until haptic vision overtakes optical distance.
 In this proximity, I don't impose invented forms but discover and outline details already present in the accumulated marks.
+The resulting works present as dense, nearly impenetrable black surfaces where forms flicker between recognition and dissolution.

 This methodology reflects a specific relationship to authorship and agency.
-I work with imaginary images based on unreachable memory, tracing and concealing them iteratively.
 The painting is given agency; I follow what it reveals.
 This subordination of authorial intention to material discovery addresses a psychological condition: when selfhood feels unstable, visual creations struggle to maintain existence confidently.
-Instead, I outline what already exists, bringing marks into visibility, giving them definition, almost like developing identity with confidence in its presence.

 Education